Why Do Currencies Move In Vicious And Benign Circles?

 Here's why it has been hard.
 The recent rally in the dollar is confounding a lot of currency models.
 These models say that at the current interest and exchange rate differentials, the dollar should not be moving higher against many of the major pairs (can be otherwise stated as the dollar is either fair or overvalued).

 A number of currency analysts that I have a lot of respect for have been saying that the recent move just "doesn't make sense".
 When I first heard that my ears perked up.
 I've found in markets that when you hear people saying a move doesn't make sense, it generally means that the move is going to keep going.

 Like Bruce Kovner would say, "I like to know that there are a lot of people who are going to be wrong."
 The "doesn't make sense" usually equates to "a lot of people who are going to be wrong".

-On a short-term technical basis the dollar is overextended and I've been expecting a pullback.
+On a short-term technical basis, the dollar is overextended and I've been expecting a pullback.
 I think we'll see one in the next few weeks.
 And it could very well be a sizable one, lasting a couple of months.
 But my conviction on the longer-term dollar bullish thesis is growing.
 Though with the many unknowns surrounding the new incoming administration, there are a number of things that could flip my viewpoint.

 We are approaching a giant macro crossroads and the Administration's and Fed's response over the next few months will determine where we head and whether the core (US) benefits or the periphery (NYSEARCA:EEM) prospers.
 Or as Soros would put it (and I paraphrase), "it will decide whether we have a vicious circle or a benign one".

-A benign circle for the United States is when the dollar appreciates and the bull market at the core (US) is extended.
-A benign circle for the US is a vicious one for emerging markets and vice-versa.
+A benign circle for the US is when the dollar appreciates and the bull market at the core (US) is extended.
+A benign circle for the US is a vicious one for emerging markets and vice versa.

-Vicious or benign, if we're able to get our dope right, we should be able to capitalize on a lot of opportunity.
+Vicious or benign, if we're able to get our dope right, we should be able to capitalize on a lot of opportunities.

 Let's run through each scenario so we'll know what to look for as things unfold.